 "The day before that?"

-Lorelai follows Rory to the couch and they push it back.
+Lorelai and Rory push the couch back.
 "What about your locker at school?"
+Lorelai asks.

 "I don't know why it would be there.
 I never take it off at school.
 I never take it off at all."